-Free, Prior, and Informed Consent Public and Private lands • SS4 Credit Sales-and, Use of Funds, and Benefit Sharing Communities and Communal Lands All land tenure categories Public and Private lands All credit sales and use of funds generated by the forest carbon project must be discussed and documented in an Assembly Act/Meeting Notes prior to each reporting period; the following must be discussed: Distribution of benefits between all actors involved in the Forest Project, including the Forest Owner, project developer, aggregator, and any other partners that provided financial or technical support (see SS7 and SS8 for further requirements regarding the contract terms between the Forest Owner and project developer and/or aggregator).
+Free, Prior, and Informed Consent SS4 Credit Sales, Use of Funds, and Benefit Sharing All land tenure categories All credit sales and use of funds generated by the forest carbon project must be discussed and documented in an Assembly Act/Meeting Notes prior to each reporting period; the following must be discussed: Distribution of benefits between all actors involved in the Forest Project, including the Forest Owner, project developer, aggregator, and any other partners that provided financial or technical support (see SS7 and SS8 for further requirements regarding the contract terms between the Forest Owner and project developer and/or aggregator).
 How decisions will be made regarding the use of funds generated by the project The dynamics that determine market prices of voluntary carbon credits and sources used Credit pricing information and where it was sourced.
 If the project has previously sold credits, the extent of any negotiations and all considered offers and credit pricing.
 If the project has previously sold credits, purchase agreements and related contracts must be presented on and made available to community members or Forest Owner.
 If the project has previously sold credits, how the funds from those credits were used.
-SS5 Project Safety Communities and Communal Lands All land tenure categories Field safety should be discussed in an Assembly/Meeting with community members/Forest Owner to ensure that safety considerations for the project are taken into consideration.
-The following must be discussed: A Safety & Health_health and safety presentation regardingcovering appropriate work equipmentgear, weather considerations, adequate dietproper alimentation, protective equipment, or any other site-specific considerations and hazards.
-All participants in the project inventory or field activities must attend periodic training, at least once a year, and sign an agreement confirming their understanding ofthat they understood the safety considerations.
-The project participant agreement with project participants should be submitted with the project documentation.
-Projects that are Forest Stewardship Council (FSC) 28 certified automatically comply with this safeguard.
-Public and Private lands SS6 Project Approval Communities and Communal Lands After the topics to comply with SS1-SS5 have been presented in an Assembly, the project must be approved prior to project registration through: • Established formal and/or traditional authorities. • An Assembly Act with consensus (>50%) of all present community or communal group members in favor Public and Private lands After the topics to comply with SS1-SS5 have been presented in a meeting, the project must be approved prior to project registration through: • AnA letter of approval-letter signed by the Forest Owner; if there are multiple owners involved in the Forest Project (i.e., included in the same property title), a majority (>50%) of the
+SS5 Project Safety All land tenure categories Field safety should be discussed in an Assembly/Meeting with community members/Forest Owner to ensure that safety considerations for the project are taken into consideration.
+The following must be discussed: A health and safety presentation covering appropriate gear, weather considerations, proper alimentation, protective equipment, or any other site-specific considerations and hazards.
+All participants in the project inventory or field activities must attend periodic training, at least once a year, and sign an agreement confirming that they understood the safety considerations.
+The agreement with project participants should be submitted with the project documentation.
+Projects that are Forest Stewardship Council (FSC) certified automatically comply with this safeguard.
+SS6 Communities and Communal Lands After the topics to comply with SS1-SS5 have been presented in an Assembly, the project must be approved prior to project registration through: • Established formal and/or traditional authorities. • An Assembly Act with consensus (>50%) of all present community or communal group members in favor Project Approval Public and Private lands After the topics to comply with SS1-SS5 have been presented in a meeting, the project must be approved prior to project registration through: • A letter of approval signed by the Forest Owner; if there are multiple owners involved in the Forest Project (i.e., included in the same property title), a majority (>50%) of the landowners must approve the project and sign the letter of approval. • The letter of approval must be notarized.
+SS7 Project Developer Approval Communities and Communal Lands When working with a separate project developer, the decision must be approved after the topics to comply with SS1-SS5 have been presented in a general Assembly and through: Established formal and/or traditional authorities.
+An Assembly Act with consensus (>50%) of all present community or communal group members in favor of the project developer and terms of the contract.

-28 https://latinoamerica.fsc.org/es-ni/presencia-en-la-region/guatemala
+&lt;sup>28 https://latinoamerica.fsc.org/es-ni/presencia-en-la-region/guatemala